NilFoundation/zkLLVM/gitbook-docs/tutorials/02-eddsa.md

 In this tutorial we will show you how to implement EDDSA signature verification algorithm in the circuit form.

 EDDSA signature is based on ED25519 elliptic curve and its Galois field.
-So, following SDK headers need to be included in order to support circuit-friendly the curve and field arithmetic:
+So, following SDK headers need to be included in order to support circuit-friendly implementations of curves and fields arithmetic:

 ```cpp
 #include <nil/crypto3/algebra/fields/curve25519/base_field.hpp>